NAFFL Rules of Play

 3. Players jerseys must be tucked in at all times

-4. Shorts with pockets must be taped
+4. Shorts with pockets must are not permitted.

 5. Players must remove all jewelry deemed hazardous by the officials